 After the agents responsible for hepatitis A and hepatitis B were identified and laboratory tests to detect the presence of these agents were available, it became obvious that these two viruses were not the only agents associated with hepatitis.
 Non-A, Non-B hepatitis became the designation for cases of hepatitis that followed a course indicative of a viral cause, but did not produce laboratory evidence of HAV or HBV.
 Two separate syndromes of non-A, non-B hepatitis were distinguished; one was present in developing countries and resulted from ingestion of contaminated water (this is now known as HEV), and one was related to blood exposures, particularly transfusions.
 For more than 10 years, attempts to identify the causative agent for chronic post-transfusion non-A, non-B hepatitis were unsuccessful.
-In 1989, a cooperative effort between the CDC and a private clinical laboratory was successful in discovering the virus-specific antigen for hepatitis C [44].
-Prior to 2014, six genotypes of HCV were known.
-The commercially available laboratory tests for HCV were developed to detect these genotypes and their subtypes.
-Likewise, the direct-acting medication developed for treatment of HCV focused on these six genotypes.
-Because HCV testing could not always recognize a genotype, and medication response was inconsistent in patients for whom a genotype could be designated, unrecognizable viral strains were investigated further.
-In 2014, genotype 7 was discovered in central Africa, and in 2021, genotype 8 was identified in India [103; 10than as of 2024, eight distinct genotypes and more than 90 subtypes have been identified [46].
+In 1989, a cooperative effort between the CDC and a private clinical laboratory was successful in discovering the virus-specific antigen for hepatitis C [22].
+At this time, at least six distinct genotypes and more than 80 subtypes of HCV have been identified [2; 8; 73].

-Hepatitis C virus is the leading cause of end-stage liver disease and the leading reason for liver transplantation in the United States [45; 47].
-Chronic HCV infection has also been associated with membranoproliferative glomerulonephritis, cryoglobulinemia, and B-cell lymphoma [45].
-Coinfection of HCV with HIV occurs in 50% to 90% of persons who acquired HIV through injection drug use [48].
+Hepatitis C virus is the leading cause of end-stage liver disease and the leading reason for liver transplantation in the United States [8; 15].
+Chronic HCV infection has also been associated with membranoproliferative glomerulonephritis, cryoglobulinemia, and B-cell lymphoma [8].
+Coinfection of HCV with HIV occurs in 50% to 90% of persons who acquired HIV through injection drug use [16].

 HCV occurs throughout the world, with endemic rates varying widely.
 The WHO estimates that 10% of the population of the Middle East, Africa, and Eastern Europe are infected with HCV.
 In the United States, an estimated 1.8% of the population (approximately 4 million people) is infected with HCV, and only about half of those infected are aware that they are.
 Rates of HCV in the United States have increased dramatically since 2010.
 This has been primarily attributed to the nation's opioid crisis and increased infection among injecting drug users.
-In 2021, 5,023 new cases of acute HCV were reported, an increase of 492% since 2010 and 129% since 2014 [49].
-After adjusting for underascertainment and under-reporting, an estimated 69,800 acute hepatitis C cases occurred in 2021 [49].
-In addition, 107,540 cases of newly identified chronic hepatitis C were reported in 2021 [49].
-The highest incidence rates of newly acquired HCV infection occurs in persons 30 to 39 years of age (3.5 per 100,000 population) followed by persons 20 to 29 years of age (2.5 cases per 100,000 population), similar to the age groups at highest risk for fatal overdose and age at initiation of injection drug use among certain U.S. populations [49].
-Compared with 2006, rates in 2021 were substantially higher among all race and ethnicity categories [49].
-During 2021, rates of reported cases of acute HCV ranged from a low of 0.3 cases per 100,000 population among non-Hispanic Asian/Pacific Islander persons to a high of 2.7 cases per 100,000 population among non-Hispanic American Indian/Alaska Native persons [49].
+In 2010, 850 cases of HCV were reported, compared with 3,621 in 2018 (1.2 cases per 100,000 population), an increase of 326% [8; 63].
+After adjusting for under-ascertainment and under-reporting, an estimated 50,300 acute hepatitis C cases occurred in 2018 [8].
+The highest incidence of newly acquired HCV infection occurs in persons 20 to 29 years of age (36.2%) followed by persons 30 to 39 years of age (29.5%), coinciding with age groups most impacted by the nation's opioid crisis [63].
+With regard to ethnicity, in 2018, non-Hispanic white individuals made up 66.4% of overall new infections of HCV, significantly greater than Hispanic (7.7%), black (5.6%), American Indian/Alaskan Native (1.9%), and Asian/Pacific Islander (0.8%) individuals [63].

 The demographic data for those currently living with HCV are somewhat different from that of new cases.
-The highest prevalence of persons living with HCV is among persons 30 to 39 years of age.
-The rate is higher among American Indian/Alaska Natives than among other ethnicities and higher among men than women [49].
-Educational level and income are independent predictors of HCV acquisition, with the rate of HCV higher in persons who have not completed high school and in those living below the poverty level [50].
+The highest prevalence of persons living with HCV is among persons 30 to 49 years of age, with the rate higher among African Americans than among whites and higher among men than women.
+Educational level and income are independent predictors of HCV acquisition, with the rate of HCV higher in persons who have not completed high school and in those living below the poverty level [5].